edward-prosser/corda-docs/content/en/docs/cdl/bpmn-view/cdl-bpmn-view.md

 The CDL BPMN view is 90% standard BPMN, with 10% Corda specialisation, there are many resources on line to help you understand BPMN (2.0) modelling.

-In this section we will build up a BPMN view for our Agreement example.
+In this section you can follow the build up of a BPMN view from the Agreement example.